Neighbourhood Plan

 This is a PDF file of 72 Pages – approx 3MB

 The plan is in a process of review, bearing in mind that it has been several years since the housing sites named within the plan were first identified.
-The Neighbourhood Plan committee has followed advice to circulate a new Call for Sites which closes on 30th September 2022.
-If you want to know more or you have a site that you would like to put forward for consideration, please follow this link to the Call for Sites page.
+The Neighbourhood Plan committee followed advice to circulate a new Call for Sites which closed on 30th September 2022 and is undertaking further public consultation events to help make updates to the plan and enable its completion as soon as possible.

 Harberton Parish Neighbourhood Plan Meetings